-- Guardian has an acute safety concern and/or requests an ED evaluation (Guardian may speak with PIRC directly). - Recent/immediate suicide attempt. - Youth has Plan/Intent/Means. - Youth is unwilling to discuss suicidality or to state that they will be safe. - Medical concern (possible ingestion, etc.) - Provider does not feel capable to assess for safety or to complete crisis plan. - Your instincts tell you the youth is at risk for suicide and other social or environmental dynamics are or concern for safety.
+- Guardian has an acute safety concern and/or requests an ED evaluation. - Recent/immediate suicide attempt. - Youth has Plan/Intent/Means. - Youth is unwilling to discuss suicidality or to state that they will be safe. - Medical concern (possible ingestion, etc.) - Provider does not feel capable to assess for safety or to complete crisis plan. - Your instincts tell you the youth is at risk for suicide and other social or environmental dynamics are or concern for safety.